 - Small, single-investigator, purely theoretical projects: By "small," we mean funded at a level sufficient to pay for one or two months' of PI summer salary per year, one or two PhD students per year, and a few incidentals such as conference travel or commodity computers for the project participants. - Medium- and large-sized, multi-investigator projects involving both theory and experimentation: The distinguishing features of such a project are (1) multiple PIs, at least one of whom is a theorist and at least one of whom is an experimentalist and (2) the inclusion of experimental work on a "real problem" arising in a network that can be built or at least envisioned in the current technological environment.
-Funding levels for these projects can range from anything that is bigger than "small" to the size of a large-ITR budget.
+Funding levels for these projects can range from anything that is bigger than "small" up to several million dollars per year.

-Program Directors in NSF's Computer and Network Systems Division have explicitly welcomed this type of medium- and large-sized project proposal, and the "distinguishing feature" text above comes from them.
+Several NSF Program Directors have explicitly welcomed this type of medium- and large-sized project proposal, and the "distinguishing feature" text above comes from them.
 Careful consideration was given at the workshops to whether small, purely theoretical projects are equally important for success of the ToNC agenda, and participants decided that they are, for two basic reasons: (1) The intellectual scope of ToNC should not be limited by networks that can be built or even envisioned in the current technological environment; technologically untethered but mathematically rigorous investigation of networked computation is also worthwhile.
 (2) Some of the most eminent and productive members of the ToC community have traditionally worked by themselves or in collaboration with other theorists, and they have established broad and deep research track records in the process.
 Some have no experience working closely with experimentalists; nonetheless, they have built theories (e.g., in distributed computing and in cryptography) that are of interest to practitioners as well as theorists.
 This subcommunity is unlikely to participate if all funded ToNC projects are medium- or large-sized projects of the type described above; yet, its potential contribution to the ToNC agenda is immense and should not be precluded by lack of funding.